-For 2018, you will have four high-deductible health plan options that all offer access to a Health Savings Account (HSA) for tax-free health care spending.
-If you are not eligible to open an HSA, or choose not to, you may enroll in a Health Care Flexible Spending Account (FSA) instead.
+Windstream offers four high-deductible health plan options that all offer access to a Health Savings Account (HSA) for tax-free health care spending.

 What is included?

-Your choice of carriers.
+- Your choice of carriers.
 Blue Cross Blue Shield (BCBS) or UMR.
-In each state, one carrier will have a lower cost than the other.
+In each state, one carrier has a lower premium cost than the other.
 This represents the larger discount that doctors and facilities have with one carrier over the other in a given state.
-The plan features with each carrier are the same.
+Plan features and benefits provided with each carrier are the same.

-Free in-network preventive care.
-Services like annual physicals, immunizations and routine cancer screenings are fully covered at 100%.
+- Free in-network preventive care.
+Services, such as annual physicals, certain immunizations and routine screenings, are fully covered at 100%.
 That means you pay nothing.

-Health advocacy.
-Get free, personalized assistance to help you navigate the health care system, from understanding claims to choosing providers and negotiating fees.
-Available to you and your family members effective Jan.
-1, 2018, this service can save you time and money.
+- Health Advocate.
+With Health Advocate, get personalized assistance to help you navigate the health care system, from understanding claims to choosing providers to negotiating fees.
+This service is available at no extra cost to you and your family members.

 Compare the plans